jumpjack/VST-converter/README.md

 1 0 1
 1 1 1
 1 1 0
-3 0 1 2                   { start of face list; in VST all faces are triangles }
+3 0 1 2                   start of face list; in VST format all faces are triangles.
 3 7 6 5
 3 0 4 5
 3 1 5 6